QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-installing-collection.md

 The first time you use the plugin, there will not be any collections to be found in the ``All`` tab.
-But once you have loaded the available repositories, the collections will be there.
+But once you have loaded the available repositories, the officially approved collections should be there.
-Loadin the repositories is done by pushing the ``Reload Repositories`` button in the ``Settings`` tab.
+Loading the repositories is done by pushing the ``Reload Repositories`` button in the ``Settings`` tab.

 It is a good idea to ***reload*** the repositories now and then,